TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Post-map-format-fixes
+	- match begins in seconds for de_labs2 in bomb_defusal.cpp
+	- ultimate wrath of the aeons FX fields are used for electric triad

-- Ping back even without NAT traversal
+- Ping back even without NAT traversal allowed

 - same state set: awaiting stun response -> awaiting stun response???